 - Set targets: With your benchmarks in mind, now is the time to define the improvements you would like to see from a predictive maintenance program.
 Set short-, mid- and long-term goals, and measure performance against them.

-- Review implementation options: Predictive maintenance equipment is what ultimately creates the data mine you’re seeking, so you will have to make investments in new equipment (such as sensors), machinery upgrades or aftermarket additions.
-Research your available options for “connected” equipment or data collection devices, decide whether you want to fully replace any machinery, and then begin to gauge the total cost of your investment.
-Remember that you can also implement predictive maintenance in a phased approach, beginning with a few — or just one — machines processes and increasing from there.
+- Review implementation options: Predictive maintenance technology is what ultimately creates the data mine you’re seeking, so you will have to make investments in new technology (such as sensors), machinery upgrades or aftermarket additions.
+Research your available options for “connected” equipment or data collection devices including sensors for condition-based monitoring, decide whether you want to fully replace any machinery, and then begin to gauge the total cost of your investment.
+Remember that you can also implement predictive maintenance in a phased approach, beginning with a core critical asset and increasing from there.
+Predictive maintenance sensors provide the advantage of remote monitoring and data analytics for improved labor and production efficiency.

 After making these initial assessments and decisions, it’s time to move forward with your predictive maintenance program.
 Use the below predictive maintenance steps as a template for necessary checks to make with predictive maintenance equipment already in place.